awakcon1234/terra-origen/README.md

 **Black Forest**

 > ![2023-08-27_16 23 50](https://github.com/Rearth/UnnamedTerraConfigPack/assets/10100603/6e802a05-1993-4720-a23c-64bbfbe99782)
 Inspired by the german black forest, this mountainy biome has is covered in spruce and birch trees.
-Includes some flat clearing spread throughout the forest.
-Some of those clearing have a small change of turning into a mountain lake.
+Includes flat clearings spread throughout the forest.
+Some of those clearings have a small chance of turning into a mountain lake.

 **Carving Creaks**